 (b) Cumulative Program Area Score: The aggregate amount by which a Local LWIA exceeds or falls below the negotiated performance levels in a particular program area.

 (c) Exemplary Performance: Having achieved a cumulative program area score greater than 100% and at least 80% of the negotiated performance level on each performance indicator within a program area.

 (d) Failure to Meet: Actual performance for any of the performance indicators that falls below the negotiated level of performance.
 Technical assistance is required to be provided under WIA Section 134(a)(2)(B)(iv) to Local Workforce Investment Areas (LWIAs) that fail to meet local performance measures.

 (e) Grantee: Recipient of grant funds from the Department of Labor.
-Refers to the Department of Community Colleges and Workforce Development (CCWD).
+Refers to the Office of Community Colleges and Workforce Development (the Office).

 (f) Incentive Awards: Funds awarded to LWIAs that meet Exemplary Performance.

 (g) Incentive Grants: A portion of the Statewide Employment and Training Activities funds under WIA Title IB Section 134(a)(2)(B)(iii) and (vi) that is required to be used to award exemplary performance by local areas on the local performance measures and to provide technical assistance for LWIAs that fail to meet local performance measures.

 (h) Local Performance Measure: A performance measure established under Section 136(c) of WIA.
 Local performance measures consist of the core performance indicators established under Section 136(b)(2)(A) of WIA and fall into four program areas - adult, dislocated worker, youth, and customer satisfaction.

 (i) Local Workforce Investment Area(s): The area(s) in the state designated by the Governor under Section 116 of WIA to which WIA Title IB funds are allocated to carry out WIA Title IB programs.